kevingonzalez7997/Terraform_Docker_Deploy7/README.md

 - **Virtual Private Cloud (VPC)**: The networking framework that manages resources.
 - **Availability Zones (2 AZs)**: Providing redundancy and fault tolerance by distributing resources across different AZs.
-- **2 Public Subnets**
+- **2 Public Subnets** :
 - **2 Private Subnets**: Subnets isolated from the public internet, for sensitive data
-- **NAT Gateway**: A network gateway for outbound traffic from private subnets to the internet.
+- **NAT Gateway**: A network gateway for egress traffic from private subnets to the internet.
 - **2 Route Tables**: Routing rules for traffic between subnets.
-- **2 Security Groups**
+- **2 Security Groups** : 80 for ALB and 8000 for container

 ### main.tf

 The `main.tf` file creates the environment for the application.
 It includes:

 - **Cluster**: The container for application tasks.
-- **Task Definition**: Configuration specifying how application containers work together.
+- **Task Definition**: Configuration specifying how application containers will be created and from which image
-- **Service**: Ensures the desired number of tasks are running.
+- **Service**: Ensures the desired number of tasks to be running at all times
-- **Connection to Load Balancer**: Establishes a connection to the application load balancer, ensuring proper traffic distribution and high availability.
+- **Connection to Load Balancer**: Establishes a connection to the application load balancer, ensuring proper traffic distribution and high availability as well as ingress traffic

 ### alb.tf

 The `alb.tf` file focuses on configuring the Application Load Balancer (ALB) and its related components.
 It includes:

 - **Target Group**: Manages the destination for load balancer traffic, ensuring that traffic is correctly routed to the application environment.
-It specifies the port used for communication.
+Port 8000 is the application ingress route.
-- **ALB (Application Load Balancer)**: Serves as the entry point for incoming requests, balancing traffic among application instances.
+- **ALB (Application Load Balancer)**: Serves as the entry point for incoming requests, balancing traffic among application instances, in private subnets.
 - **Listener and Routing Rule**: Configures a listener on port 80, with rules that forward traffic to the appropriate target group, ensuring proper distribution of incoming requests.

 ## Jenkins Pipeline